doulatdutta/self_learning_ai_framework/README.md

+Usage
 You can interact with the AI by typing commands in the terminal.
-For example:
+Some example commands:

 Modify Code: Type modify code add print statement to add a print statement to the code.
-Ask Questions: Simply type your question or request, and the AI will respond in green text.
+Ask Questions: Simply type your question or request, and the AI will respond.
+List Code Files: Type list code files to view all code files in the project.
+Create Framework: Type create framework <name> to generate a new AI framework.
-To exit the application, type exit or quit.
+To exit, type exit or quit.

 Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.